-CHARLESTON, West Virginia — West Virginia's seasonally adjusted unemployment rate fell slightly to 6.5 percent in October.
+CHARLESTON, West Virginia — West Virginia's seasonally adjusted unemployment rate remained unchanged at 5.9 percent in January.